AnKSoup/chitchat-backend/README.md

 content?: object
 }

-(Internal messages where removed to use the api response template for easier retuns).
+(Internal messages where removed to use the api response template for easier returns).

 # ROUTES